![]() |

 Ancient Babylon reached its greatest glory during King Nebuchadnezzar (604-562 BC).
 The city was divided into two equal parts by the River Euphrates.
 It had 25 avenues, 150 feet wide, which ran across the city from north to south.
 The same number crossed them at right angles from … More

 The fall of political Babylon is announced in the beginning verses of chapter 18.
 This comes immediately after the destruction of the harlot (Religious Babylon) in chapter 17 which causes many to think that these are one and the same event.
-However, there are several things that point to the fact they are two different events, though described in similar terms.
+However, there are several things that point to them being two different events, though described in similar terms.
 It seems that the fall of religious Babylon is followed later by the fall of commercial and political Babylon.

-“Another voice” (angel) from heaven is heard instructing the people of God to leave the city in order to be delivered from the coming catastrophe (v.
+“Another voice” (angel) from heaven is heard instructing the people of God to leave the city to be delivered from the coming catastrophe (v.
 4).
-Death, mourning, famine and fire will come on the city in one day (v.
+Death, mourning, famine, and fire will come on the city in one day (v.
 8).

 Application